Last Updated on September 9, 2023

 FLOWERS OF EDIBLE WEEDS

-Numerous edible weeds have edible flowers.
-Wood sorrel, Virginia waterleaf, pineapple weed, clover, and dames rocket are some of the many tasty flowering “weeds” you might enjoy eating this season.
+Numerous edible weeds have flowers you can eat.
+Wood sorrel, Virginia waterleaf, pineapple weed, edible clover, and dames rocket are some of the many tasty flowering “weeds” you might enjoy eating this season.
 Below are some other favorites.

 Related violas, pansies and johnny jump-ups are also edible.